divya-kulkarni99/HTML-and-CSS-Concepts/Using JavaScript HTML CSS design Multiple Pages website/README.md

 - A dialog element-based modal window
 - A hamburger menu using JS

-## Extra Credit

-Extra credit points should be worked on only after fulfilling all the other requirements, because the other requirements are more points
-- Transitions/animations on state/visibility
-  - Remember to include media queries to check prefers-reduced-motion
-- Create any additional pages that are linked to on this page and provide content that demonstrates other skills
-- Extra credit is based on these criteria:
-  - Are you demonstrating skills learned from class
-  - Do these demonstrations show sufficiently complex understanding
-  - Do these demonstrations provide benefit to the User Experience (UX)

 ## Additional Requirements
 - Follow the best practices from the course
 - Do not use HTML-based form validation (including type="email", use type="text" instead)
 - Do not use float unless wrapping text around an image
 - Do not use tables or table-layouts unless showing a table of data
 - Do not use iframes or otherwise load external content except as explicitly allowed/directed by this README
-- I/TA(s) must be able to examine and evaluate your understanding of the course lessons
-  - Meaning: We have to be able to look at your HTML/CSS and be able to tell if you have learned the lessons based one what we read
 - Do not use any CSS preprocessor (SASS/Less/etc)
 - Do not use external CSS
   - Exception: You may use icons from css.gg by copying the CSS snippet(s) into your own css file